 How We Test Sandals

-We've been testing the best sandals and flip flops for men and women for over a decade.
+For over a decade now, our footwear experts have tested hundreds of pairs of adventure sandals, flip flops, and slides to bring you reviews of the best footwear for every summertime adventure.
 We research and purchase the latest, greatest, and most promising pairs each season to put through our rigorous side-by-side comparisons.
 We live in these sandals — biking across town, backpacking through mountains, kayaking rapids, walking the dog, hanging out at the beach, exploring international cities, and so much more.
 We pull in as many of our friends and family as can fit these sandals to help us determine which are the most comfortable, the squishiest, have the best arch support, allow for just the right amount of foot movement, retain traction on uneven and wet surfaces, and so much more.

 We test flip flops using the following five performance metrics: